gruns/blagoblag/content/drafts/http-considered-unethical.rst

 ``example.com`` *must* access it over HTTPS.

 If you operate a website, please add HTTPS, and redirect all traffic to it.
-If you're in a position to define web standards going forwards: require HTTPS for anything and everything.
+If you're in a position to define web standards going forward, or browser UI: require HTTPS for anything and everything, and where you can't, penalize sites using HTTP.

 .. _`Kenneth Love`: http://gigantuan.net/
 .. _`attacker on the network`: http://arstechnica.com/tech-policy/2014/09/why-comcasts-javascript-ad-injections-threaten-security-net-neutrality/